Join our Facebook group, Growing Vanilla Orchids by VanillaPura, to learn from people around the world how you can grow vanilla orchids at home.

-Our private Facebook group is made up of tens of thousands of people from around our world.
+Our other private extract-making Facebook group is made up of tens of thousands of people from around our world.
 Some of them love talking about vanilla extract in all of its varieties.
 Others branch out to chocolate, coffee and fruit-based extracts.
 One of our most original contributors is John M.

 John is from sunny Florida where the climate is conducive to successful vanilla bean growth.
 He has decided to grow a vanilla orchid and harvest his own home-grown vanilla beans and he has invited us along for the journey.
 When he asked our group if they would be interested to follow along, his post received nearly 500 likes and 200 comments in 24 hours.